sublee/sub.sh/README.rst

 I want to use same environment in my all Linux systems.

-Run fab if you are me.
+If you trust me, just do it on your Linux system:

 .. sourcecode:: bash

-   $ fab -H <host> terraform
+   $ curl sub.sh | bash

-If you aren't, do manually.
+If not, do manually:

 .. sourcecode:: bash